NeuroWinter/aws_training/aws/whitepapers/security_best_prac.md

     * All IAM Users in an IAM Groups will inherit all policies applied to that group.
     * It is best practice to great groups to provide users with access to AWS services.

+## Delegating IAM roles and temp security credentials.

+There are a few scenarios where you might want users or services that do not have AWS access to use AWS services.

+1. Application running on EC2 needs to write to S3.
+2. Cross AWS Account access - Dev user needs to start a deployment in prod
+3. Identify federation - AD users need AWS rights too.

+IAM Roles and Temporary credentials will solve these use cases.

+IAM Roles allows you to give an AWS user/service rights to access some AWS service.
+To do this the item (user/service) needs to assume the role in code, this will provide the requester with temporary access to the AWS service that the role provides.
+These will have a exp time and will automatically rotate.
+The benefits of this that you will not need to manage long term access to AWS services.

+## IAM Roles for EC2

+Basicly an admin can create an EC2 role for an aplication to access particular AWS resources.
+This means that the application running on an EC2 instance has access, and the Developer does not need access themselves.
+This also lets the adming give very fine grained access to only the resources that the application needs.

+PIC HERE